phantomzone-org/fhe-ram/README.md

 const MAX_ADDR: usize = 1 << 18;
 ```

-For a RAM-size of 2^18 with 4xu8 words (equivalent to 1MB), the above parameterization enables 450ms read and 1200ms write (i9-12900K single thread) with at least ~40mio read/write without having to refresh the RAM.
+For a RAM-size of 2^18 entries, with each entry a 4xu8 word (i.e. RAM size is 1MB), the above parameterization enables 450ms read and 1200ms write (i9-12900K single thread) with at least ~40mio read/write without having to refresh the RAM.

 ### Security

 The above paramterization offers ~168 bits of security.

 ```
 from estimator import *